Skip to main content

 oobo share <id> # preview in terminal

-oobo share <id> --out session.json # save to file
+oobo share <id> --out session.json # save as JSON

-oobo share <id> --agent # JSON to stdout
+oobo share <id> --json # full JSON to stdout

 Upload to server

-When authenticated, running oobo share without --out uploads to your configured server and returns a shareable URL:
+Without --out, running oobo share uploads the session to your configured server and returns a shareable URL:

 oobo share <id>